-* Match 0 or more of the previous.
-This differs from the first example in that we allow an empty set.
+* Match 0 or more of the previous, which allows for an empty set.
 You cannot end here because the regex engine doesn't like a match of 0 characters since there is an infinite number of matches, so we have to terminate the match on something.

 | This is saying match either the thing before or after, but not both.
 This almost always needs to be used with a marked or unmarked group.

 $ Matches the end of the string.
 Hence(?:,|$) matches up toa ,or the end of the string.

 The regular expression is <a .*?>.*?</a>.
 This pulls every link out of a large HTML document into a series of records.

 <a This is a literal match for the text <a